Mosaic crochet: Technique

 Inset mosaic crochet is the most common mosaic crochet technique, also referred to as standard mosaic crochet.
 This method uses one color for two rows at a time, which allows for the yarn to be carried on the sides without cutting it.
 It is often called "the cleaner version", as it greatly reduces the number of loose yarn ends.
 The long stitches are worked in the chain spaces, creating a lighter fabric.

 In overlay mosaic crochet, also called single-row mosaic crochet, colors change every row.
 Contrary to inset mosaic crochet, this method is worked on the right side of fabric only.
 This method places stitches (usually single crochets) in the back loop only, leaving the front loops free.
 These become “anchor points” for tall crochet stitches, which then are placed on top, creating geometric patterns.
 This method allows for the tall stitches to be placed diagonally.
 The main disadvantage of this technique is a large number of yarn ends on each side, which is the result of cutting the yarn and attaching a new color after each row.

 The basic term “mosaic crochet” is sometimes used in relation to inset mosaic technique, while overlay mosaic is mentioned as a newer, distinctly different method.

-Mosaic crochet requires standard crochet tools, such as:
+Mosaic crochet requires standard crochet tools, including: